A Study By University Of Minnesota Economist Joel

 Q: Where can I find more information about Joel Waldfogel's research?

 A: You can find more information about Joel Waldfogel's research on his faculty page at the University of Minnesota's Carlson School of Management website.
 You can also search for his publications on academic databases like Google Scholar and JSTOR.
-Many of his papers are available for download or purchase through these platforms.
+In practice, many of his papers are available for download or purchase through these platforms.
 Additionally, you can find articles and interviews with Waldfogel in various media outlets, discussing his research and its implications for the economy and society.